DWKC-FM: 2002–present: iFM

 On May 16, 2002, 93.9 FM reformatted back to a C-D-E market radio station, known as 93.9 iFM with its first slogan Hit after hit, iFM.
-The station became headed by Fred M. Davis who was responsible for making 102.7 Star FM, and Yes FM 101.1 (now 101.1 Yes The Best) successful stations.
+The station was headed by Fred M. Davis, who became responsible for making 102.7 Star FM, and Yes FM 101.1 successful stations.

 In February 2004 it changed slogans to Ang FM ko I and their slogan from 2006 to 2009 was Pwede!
 (English: (It) Can Be!), with a new jingle.
 In June 2007, 93.9 iFM was the first commercial station in the country to broadcast with HD Radio technology.
 It broadcast in three HD Radio digital audio channels along with its pre-existing analog signal.
 The operation of its facility was in high-level combined hybrid mode with an existing 35 kW analog transmitter, a new Nautel 1 kW HD Radio transmitter, with the digital exciter, importer and exporter providing the digital signal component.
 In June 2008, iFM launched another tagline Pinalakas!, as a result.
-As the Makati studios were transferred to Atlanta Center in San Juan, RMN's sister station DZXL and its studios remained in Makati.
+As the Makati studios were transferred to Atlanta Center in San Juan, RMN's sister station DZXL and its studios remained in Makati until April 15, 2023, DZXL moved its studios and offices to Atlanta Center in San Juan.

 In March 2009, iFM changed its logo as well as the slogan to Sa iFM Siguradong Enjoy Ka!
-(At iFM, You Will Surely Be Enjoyed!) along with a new 7-note jingle.
-And by January 2010, iFM also launched a new campaign as "Ang Bago Mong FM" (Your New FM) with new DJs, new programs, internet promotions and the addition of new talents like the Megandang Megan, Nikka Dyosa, Kara Lambingera aka Klariz Magboo, YouTube sensations Kuya Jobert and Sir Rex Kantatero, iFM continues to bring quality entertainment to the metro.
+(At iFM, You Will Surely Enjoy!) along with a new 7-note jingle.
+By January 2010, iFM also launched a new campaign as "Ang Bago Mong FM" (Your New FM) with new DJs, new programs, internet promotions and the addition of new talents like Megandang Megan, Nikka Dyosa, Kara Lambingera (Klariz Magboo), YouTube sensations Kuya Jobert and Sir Rex Kantatero, iFM continued to bring quality entertainment to the metro.
 On May 10, 2011, the popular program "Itanong Mo kay Kuya Jobert" was replaced by "Itanong Mo sa Mga Tikbalang" featuring new jocks Charlie Bagin and Markang Bungal known as the duo "Tambalang Tikbalang".
 The former was replaced due to Kuya Jobert's hectic schedule.